A good Product Manager makes an impact and loves the challenge of their work. But is all of this really possible?

 What’s in a Name?

-Job titles can be fun, but they can also be misleading.
+Job titles can be great, but they can also be deceptive.
 Even though they might offer a rough idea of what the job entails and align with what the worker thinks their role is, if the role isn’t clearly defined, there can be plenty of room for misunderstanding.

 Conditions for Optimal Product Management